-On July 14, 2015, the Company entered into a letter of intent agreement granting Coeur Mining Inc. ("Coeur") the right to acquire the Company's option in the property.
+On June 22, 2016, the Company entered into an earn-in agreement, formalizing an earlier letter of intent, granting Coeur Mining Inc. ("Coeur") the right to acquire the Company's option in the property.
 To earn into the initial option, Coeur is required to pay a total of US\$110,000 to the Company (US\$60,000 received to date), incur exploration expenditures in accordance with the underlying option agreement, pay claim maintenance costs and assume and maintain the reclamation bond.
+The Company will act as operator during the earn-in period and may charge up to 10% for overhead fees.